 Jost Van Dyke is the longest sail, westward and typically downwind.
 Great Harbour has moorings, and you can dinghy in to Foxy’s for a rustic fun BBQ on the shaded beach.
 Foxy’s has live music on weekends.
-You must do the touristy thing and visit White Bay, swim in to the infamous Soggy Dollar Bar for a Painkiller.
+You must do the touristy thing and visit White Bay, swim in to the infamous Soggy Dollar Bar for a Painkiller -their trademark delicious rum and ginger drink – its potent.
 Jost hosts a rockin’ New Year’s when hundreds of yachts and regattas raft up the harbor – music, mayhem, and rum rule.

-A “quieter” side of Jost is Diamond Cay, where you can anchor and dingy in to Bee-Line, a classic beach bar, for Happy Hour and WiFi.
-For dinner, enjoy fresh fish at Foxy’s Taboo – sister restaurant to Foxy’s.
-Order the Friggin in the Riggin – which we deemed the best rum drink in the BVI.
+A “quieter” side of Jost is Diamond Cay, where you can anchor and dingy in to shore.
+For dinner, enjoy fresh fish at Foxy’s Taboo – sister restaurant to Foxy’s in Diamond Cay.
+Order the Wreck on the Rocks– which we deemed the best rum drink in the BVI.
 Walk the path to the Bubbly Pools and enjoy a natural whirlpool of crashing waves, but beware the poisonous Machineel trees well marked along the path, and don’t pick the Machineel poisonous “apples of death.”
-Instead, buy some fresh baked mango and banana bread at Sun, Moon and Stars Bakery.

 Sailing South and rounding your island tour, cut through Soper’s Hole between Great Thatch and Tortola on your way to two of the best BVI snorkel spots – The Indians and The Caves off Pelican Island.
 Be sure to swim all the way around the Indians to see beautiful coral in all brilliant colors – fire, black and brain plus a kaleidoscope of colorful fish.
 Then move on to The Caves, swim in to all three, yes all the way to end to the beach of Cave #1, for a dark and dramatic adventure.

 Norman Island is an ideal last night mooring for its easy 6 mile reach back to Road Harbor, its pretty and its party central on weekends.
 The Bight is well protected, littered with moorings, and hosts three restaurants and a soft sandy beach.
 Rumor has it the uninhabited Norman Island is Robert Louis Stevenson’s “Treasure Island.”
 On shore, Pirates is a lovely open air bar and restaurant, half price happy hour is 3-5, reserve for dinner at sunset, as the waterfront tables fill for the good cuisine, slow service but spectacular setting.
-Next door is Tapas and lighter fare.
-Pirates Bight often has live island music after dinner, the yachters and crew start to sway on the dance floor before moving on to Willy’s T. The old schooner in the bay, William Thornton is a floating party on weekends where the booze and music flow well into the night.
+Pirates Bight often has live island music after dinner, the yachters and crew start to sway on the dance floor before moving on to Willy’s T. The barge-like schooner in the bay, William Thornton is a floating party on weekends, ok most every day in season, where the booze and music flow well into the night.
 Crazy sailors flip and cannonball off the bow, and marooned mermaids lose their tops in direct correlation to their rum consumption.